Depression is treatable

 We envision a community where:

-- There is no stigma about depression.
+- There is no stigma about depression

-- Community members are able to identify depression early.
+- We can identify depression early.

 - Seeking help is viewed as a sign of strength.